Sipxi/Lagrange-interpolation/README.md

 ## Overview
 This Python script implements Lagrange interpolation using the `sympy` library.
 It takes a set of coordinates as input, constructs the interpolation polynomial, and solves for `y`.

-## Features
-- Accepts user input for coordinate points.
-- Displays the input values in a formatted table.
-- Computes the Lagrange interpolating polynomial.
-- Uses `sympy` to construct and solve the interpolation equation.
-- Outputs the final interpolated function.

 ## Requirements
 - Python 3.x
 - `sympy` library